-The item is specially designed to accommodate another career and technical instructional device which cannot otherwise be used.
+The item is specially designed to accommodate another career and technical instructional setting or device which cannot otherwise be used.

 Such equipment must be used in an approved program pursuant to the Administrators’ Handbook.

 Books and Supplies.
-The actual cost to the district of books and supplies (including equipment costing less than $5,000 per unit and operating and maintenance costs of motor vehicles) used in learning activities in approved programs, or used by program advisory committees and career and technical student organizations, are eligible costs and must be reported in the year purchased.
+The actual cost to the district of books and supplies (including equipment costing less than the federal equipment threshold as defined at 2 C.F.R.
+Part 200.1 per unit and operating and maintenance costs of motor vehicles) used in learning activities in approved programs, or used by program advisory committees and career and technical student organizations, are eligible costs and must be reported in the year purchased.
 Such books and supplies must be used in an approved program pursuant to the Administrators’ Handbook.

 Contracted Programs.

 The actual cost to the district of services purchased from another education agency or institution providing approved programs to students of the reporting district is an eligible cost.
-The cost of transporting students to the site of a contracted program is not an eligible cost.

 Contracted programs must be approved in the same manner pursuant to Section 3.0.